Kobeee4/FC-Language-Written-In-C/README.md

 Author: Kobeee4

+## Note, This MD was created by AI.
 Overview

 FCL (FuseCore Language) is an experimental, lightweight language implemented in C. It is intended for learning, experimentation, and quick demos.
 The repository includes a lexer, a parser, an AST, a runtime/interpreter, and a collection of native modules exposed to scripts.